 Each class period we met in the student union building cafeteria and sat at a small table.
 At the beginning of the first session, I offered to buy Dr. Reynoldson a cup of coffee.
 She refused saying it would be unethical.
 I did not offer again.

-The goal of the class was for me to write 2,000 words of manuscript of various types.
+The goal of the class was for me to write 2,000 words of manuscripts of various types.
 I would submit my completed assignments from the previous week at the beginning of each class.
 She would go over the papers with a fine-toothed comb making notations and corrections in the margins in green ink.
 She used green ink, she said, because she thought the standard red ink was too negative.
 I would make the corrections and she would correct them again until she was satisfied I had successfully completed each assignment.
-Instead of 2,000 words of manuscript, I ended by writing and her correcting over 6,000 words.
+Instead of 2,000 words, I ended by writing and her correcting over 6,000 words.
 Most of the manuscripts were eventually published in various Christian publications.

-I used Dr. Reynoldson’s teaching methods, including green ink, when I taught classes at Moody Bible Institute Northwest Center for External Studies in Spokane, Washington in the 1990’s.
+I used Dr. Reynoldson’s teaching methods, including green ink, when I taught classes at Moody Bible Institute Northwest Center for External Studies in Spokane, Washington in the 1990s.
 I was determined that every student would learn how to write a decent paper.
 The students responded marvelously.
-I did not keep their papers, but turned them back to them thinking it would be unethical for me to use their material for any purpose without their permission.
+I did not keep their papers but turned them back to them thinking it would be unethical for me to use their material for any purpose without their permission.
 I wish I had many of those papers.
 It was rewarding for me to see how much improvement they made.

 When Moody Bible Institute in Chicago learned of my methods of teaching students how to write, they requested that I publish those methods which I learned from Dr. Reynoldson.
 They became standard for all of the Moody extension campuses.